Alasterer/ambientmixer/README.md

 Relax and enjoy your mix! :)

+### Convert python script to exe (windows)

+Since I will be running this script on multiple machines I do not want to install the python enviroment on all of them.
+Therefore I made a batch script to convert the python script to a simple .exe file.
+I chose to not pack everything into one .exe file since that gives me the opportunity to delete unneeded .dll files (unwanted packages).
+Pyinstaller currently has the

 ### TODOS and possible bugs

 * Crossfade needs to be implemented with fade switching between 2 identical tracks